kazu-yamamoto/quic-interop/16/README.md

 - ngtcp2 sends HANDSHAKE_DONE then CRYPTO for NewSessionTicket.
-So, if the TLS handshake thread is killed immediately on HANDSHAKE_DONE, NewSessionTicket cannot be processed, resulting failures for resumption and 0RTT.
+So, if the TLS handshake thread is killed immediately on HANDSHAKE_DONE, NewSessionTicket cannot be processed, resulting in failures for resumption and 0RTT.
 So, on HANDSHAKE_DONE, a new thread is spawned and it waits for a while then kills the TLS handshake thread.